HallJoseph/2025-07-Progress-Update/src/main.typ

       ],
       [
         #v(10pt)
-        Validated XGA results by comparing its cluster temperatures with those from the eRASS catalogue.
+        Validated XGA results by comparing its cluster temperatures and luminosities with those from the eRASS catalogue.
       ]
     )
   ]